Ankushkushwahav/Easydjangoadmin-/README.md

 ## Contact

-For inquiries or feedback, please reach out at [elghaithheni@gmail.com](mailto:elghaithheni@gmail.com).
+For inquiries or feedback, please reach out at [ankushsingh3542@gmail.com](ankushsingh3542@gmail.com).
+BY ANKUSH KUMAR SINGH